 This focus on others reduced fear in making small daily decisions because we were thinking of others while making them.
 The commitments made to others kept us accountable.
 T

 The lens of humility moves into the default position within our consciousness.
 Thus, the changes of cockiness abated.
 With the focus on others, our holistic health wealth usually increases at a faster pace.

 Eighth condition: “That is how we react so long as we keep in fit spiritual condition.”

-This is both a promise and warning.
+This is both a promise and a warning.
 The guarantee is dependent upon effective spiritual experiences.
 We cannot get lazy and stop doing the work of the steps.
 Indeed, steps 10-12 are maintenance steps and spiritual principles to live by daily.
-Consistent practice maintains conscious contact to our Higher Power/Creative Intelligence/God, whatever name you use.
+The consistent practice maintains conscious contact to our Higher Power/Creative Intelligence/God, whatever name you use.